781flyingdutchman/background_downloader/README.md

 For uploads, create a `List` of `UploadTask` objects and call `uploadBatch` - everything else is the same.

-## Central monitoring
+## Central monitoring and tracking in a persistent database

-Instead of monitoring where you call `download`, you may want to use a centralized task monitoring approach.
+Instead of monitoring in the `download` call, you may want to use a centralized task monitoring approach, and/or keeping track of tasks in a database.
 This is helpful for instance if:
-1. You start download in multiple locations in your app, but want to monitor those in one place, instead of defining `onStatus` and `onProgress` for every call.
+1. You start download in multiple locations in your app, but want to monitor those in one place, instead of defining `onStatus` and `onProgress` for every call to `download`
 2. You have different groups of tasks, and each group needs a different monitor
+3. You want to keep track of the status and progress of tasks in a persisitent database that you query
-2. Your downloads take long, and your user may switch away from your app for a long time.
-In that case, your app gets suspended by the operating system.
+4. Your downloads take long, and your user may switch away from your app for a long time, which causes your app to get suspended by the operating system.
 The downloads continue in the background and will finish eventually, but when your app restarts from a suspended state, the result `Future` that you were awaiting when you called `download` may no longer be 'alive', and you will therefore miss the completion of the downloads that happened while suspended.
 This situation is uncommon, as the app will typically remain alive for several minutes even when moving to the background, but if you find this to be a problem for your use case, then you should process status and progress updates for long running background tasks centrally.

 Central monitoring can be done by listening to an updates stream, or by registering callbacks.
-In both cases you now use `enqueue` instead of `download` or `upload` (which returns almost immediately with a `bool` to indicate if the `Task` was successfully enqueued) and monitor status changes and acting when a `Task` completes via the listener or callback.
+In both cases you now use `enqueue` instead of `download` or `upload`. `enqueue` returns almost immediately with a `bool` to indicate if the `Task` was successfully enqueued.
+Monitor status changes and act when a `Task` completes via the listener or callback.
 As long as you start listening to the updates (or register your callbacks) as soon as your app starts, you will get notified of status and progress update changes that happened while your app was suspended, immediately after the app awakes.

 Status updates may still get lost in unusual situations (e.g. if the user kills your app when it is suspended).
 It may therefore be helpful to check upon startup if a file you were expecting exists, even if you may not have been notified of a completed download.
 In addition, you can check which downloads are still active by [querying the task queue](#managing-and-monitoring-tasks-in-the-queue).